10. Vectors¶

 int upper_bound = 10;

-On our machine we got this as output:
+On one run on my machine I got this as output:

 Do these results mean the values are not really uniform?
 It’s hard to tell.
 With so few values, the chances are slim that we would get exactly what we expect.
 But as the number of values increases, the outcome should be more predictable.

-To test this theory, we’ll write some programs that count the number of times each value appears, and then see what happens when we increase the number of values.
+To test this theory, we’ll add a function that counts the number of times each value appears, and then see what happens when we increase the number of values.

 A good approach to problems like this is to think of simple functions that are easy to write, and that might turn out to be useful.
 Then you can combine them into a solution.
 This approach is sometimes called bottom-up design.
 Of course it is not easy to know ahead of time which functions are likely to be useful, but as you gain experience you will have a better idea.